openl2m/openl2m/docs/code/users_app/index.rst

 Here we create a relationship to the User() class, to add new attributes to them.

 The Profile() class defines the one-to-one relationship to the original Django User() object.
-It adds the 'Read-Only' attribute to the User() object, and handles the proper signals for creation and updating.
+It adds the severals attributes to the User() object (e.g. the 'Read-Only' flag), and handles the proper signals for creation and updating.

 * *admin.py*

-Here we create custom admin view for the above expanded User() object.
+Here we create a custom admin view for the above expanded User() object.
 We also define a so-called "inline" for the Profile object, and then add this to the User admin view.
-We then register this as the handler in the custom "admin_site" that was created in the projects' openl2m/admin.py
+We register this as the handler in the custom "admin_site" that was created in the projects' openl2m/admin.py

 At the top of this file, we create the "inline" object that represent the 'inline add-on view' of